IMMIGRATION TO CANADA

 Candidates who have graduated from Canadian educational institutions and have worked in Canada after graduation, or those who have worked in Canada for a minimum period of time at a specified occupational level, may qualify for the Canada Experience Class, which is based on a pass/fail model and not on a point system.

 In addition, many provinces have Provincial Nominee Programs (PNP) for qualifying occupations, but they generally require job offers by employers located in that province.
+An annual quota applies and varies from province to province.

 For those who are in trades, a Federal Skilled Trades program is available, but limited by the number of applications set by the Minister annually.

-Business class immigrants
+Business Class immigrants

 a) self-employed persons